 Signs that you need a rest day show up differently for every person.
 However, it’s really important that you know which signs to look out for.
-Resting is just as important, if not more so than your next rep or interval.
+Resting is just as important, if not more so, than your next rep or interval.
 We’ve all been there.

 Just when you’re getting back into your new workout routine – Bam!
 Suddenly your calves and shins hurt, or your quads are aching in a very uncomfortable way that doesn’t feel normal.
 Yes, you’ve probably pushed yourself too hard and have run into an injury.

 At this point, you’re asking yourself why you didn’t just take a few more rest days in between your journey.
-Whether your routine is for happiness, health or aesthetics.
+Whether your routine is for happiness, health, or aesthetics.
 Going too hard and taking zero rest days can lead to overtraining, which results in poor performance, elevated blood pressure, decreased immunity, anxiety or depression, disturbed sleep, and fatigue for many.

 Signs That Scream Rest Day

-So, how do you know when its time to make the call?
+So, how do you know when it’s time to make the call?

-I know, as a fitness coach, that whether or not you’re a newbie or a fitness expert – it can be really tough to take a day off.
+I know, as a fitness coach, that whether you’re a newbie or a fitness expert – it can be really tough to take a day off.
 Even though you might not feel 100%, you just don’t want to mess up your routine and progress with a ‘lazy’ rest day.
 That’s the thing.
 You’re not being lazy if you work hard 80% of the time and now your body is taking the strain.

 Firstly, to make this decision it helps to understand physiologically, what happens when you exercise.
-Specialists in sports and conditioning explain that when you exercise, you’re actually causing small bursts of repetitive trauma to the body, This trauma is what causes micro-tears in your muscle fibers, which is exactly why your muscles need to repair and grow stronger.
+Specialists in sports and conditioning explain that when you exercise, you’re actually causing small bursts of repetitive trauma to the body.
+This trauma is what causes micro-tears in your muscle fibers, which is exactly why your muscles need to repair and grow stronger.